avijitcse/Tutorial/angularjs.md

 A good use case of ```$provide.decorator``` is when you need to do minor "tweak" on some third-party/upstream service, on which your module depends, while leaving the service intact (because you are not the owner/maintainer of the service).
 Here is a demonstration on [plunkr](https://plnkr.co/edit/lj9srM2KXZmwmTxLb1p7?p=preview).

+# What is the difference between Service and Factory

+The difference between a factory and a service is that a factory injects a plain function so AngularJS will call the function and a service injects a constructor.
+A constructor creates a new object so new is called on a service and with a factory you can let the function return anything you want.